ragungnoviandri/debigbos/README.md

 # TheBigBos

-AI-powered CLI assistant with persistent memory, soul, skills, and multi-model support.
+AI-powered CLI assistant with persistent memory, soul, skills, git integration, and multi-model support.
 Built with Python + Textual TUI — inspired by OpenCode and Hermes.

 ```
    _____ _         ____  _       ____